llvm/llvm-project/llvm/docs/LangRef.rst

 Arguments:
 """"""""""

-The first operand is the start value of the reduction, which must be a scalar floating-point type equal to the result type.
-The second operand is the vector on which the reduction is performed and must be a vector of floating-point values whose element type is the result/start type.
-The third operand is the vector mask and is a vector of boolean values with the same number of elements as the vector operand.
-The fourth operand is the explicit vector length of the operation.
+The first argument is the start value of the reduction, which must be a scalar floating-point type equal to the result type.
+The second argument is the vector on which the reduction is performed and must be a vector of floating-point values whose element type is the result/start type.
+The third argument is the vector mask and is a vector of boolean values with the same number of elements as the vector argument.
+The fourth argument is the explicit vector length of the operation.

 Semantics: